 ’The speaker, who has spent his entire career in the marine industry, reminisces on thirty years spent in casualty investigation.
 Time and time again the question is posed ‘Would an experienced seafarer really have done that and what caused him to take such action?‘

 ‘MA/SB 27 was commissioned into the RN in 1941.
-After use in SOE operations and at D-Day she was sold into private hands.
+After use in SOE operations and on D-Day she was sold into private hands.
 After two houseboat conversations, the derelict hull was purchased by the charity D-Day Revisited in 2016.The talk deals with her historic service but mainly focuses on the restoration project and her proposed future deployment‘

 ‘In February 1852 the troopship Birkenhead hit a submerged rock at dead of night and sank in twenty minutes.
 To prevent lifeboats containing women from being swamped, the order ‘Stand Fast’ was given to the troops.
 This talk tells of the mistakes that cost 445 lives and the miracles that saved 193 ’